jyw2000-jyw/EE308-AlphaSprint/README.md

 5. Main Functions: **The Mini Program can recommend the users favored project based on the searching history of them**
 6. Technical Points: **DNN(Deep Neural Network)**

-Recommendation system has always been a technical field that I am interested in.
+What I want to say: Recommendation system has always been a technical field that I am interested in.
 I took this opportunity to make improvements in this project and hope to make more progress in the future